Careers: Jobs in Marketing

 Marketing account managers and marketing account executives are just two types of marketing jobs.
 In these types of positions, a person would normally be the one that has the day to day contact with a specific customer or client and is their point of contact for any and all issues.
 Another job responsibility of one of these positions would be to define the marketing strategies for their company to help expand business and grow.
 They look to you as if you are their consultant, feeling confident that you know how to best market their business.

 When the customer needs you for something, they expect you to be there.
-You must be a good communicator and serve as the liaison between your team and the customer at all times.
-Having advanced people skills are critical to these types of positions because you are face to face with clients and customers constantly.
+You must be a good communicator and be ready to serve as the liaison between your team and the customer at all times.
+Having advanced people skills is critical to these types of positions because you are face to face with clients and customers constantly.

 Behind the Scenes

 Careers as a marketing manager are those that are the decision makers.
 They manage an entire marketing organization and have people under them who they are responsible for as well.
-Normally a position of the marketing manager is going to require prior year experience with other marketing positions and one can be promoted to a marketing manager job after proving themselves.
+Normally, a marketing manager will have prior experience in other marketing positions and one can be promoted to a marketing manager job after proving themselves.

-A career in marketing can take you in several different directions.
-Marketing is comprised of many facets and activities.
-You will find that there are many opportunities in marketing, is there a career path that is right for you?
+A career in marketing can take you in several different directions and the field is comprised of many facets and activities.
+You will find that there are many opportunities in marketing—is there a career path that is right for you?
 Explore the different career opportunities and decide which one interests you and fits you best.
 Marketing jobs are out there, but the job market is tight.
 Do the proper research and find the one that works best for you.
 Once you find it, you will need to market yourself to stand out from the crowd to secure the first interview.

 Just remember, if you can’t market yourself, you will have a tough time convincing a hiring manager that you are right for a marketing position, so be creative.